kadamandersson/kadamandersson.github.io/index.md

 ### Master thesis students supervised 2025 in my proximity

 - **Jacob Ljungberg** is working on decentralized control of drones for the purpose of relaying communication.
-Supervised by [Mika Persson](https://www.chalmers.se/personer/mikape/) at Saab/Chalmers and partly myself.
+Supervised by [Mika Persson](https://www.chalmers.se/personer/mikape/) at Saab/Chalmers.

 - **Benjamin Elm Jonsson** and **Bekir Fazlija** are working on deep learning solvers for stochastic differential games.
 Supervised by [Per Ljung](https://research.chalmers.se/person/perlj) at Saab and [Kristoffer Andersson](https://scholar.google.com/citations?user=uga_3dwAAAAJ&hl=sv) at the university of Verona.